DragonRuby/dragonruby-game-toolkit-contrib/deploy_template/mygame/documentation/05-sprites.md

                                         false]    # FLIP_VERTICALLY
 ```

 This is a sprite that has been flipped vertically.
-The sprites's angle, alpha, color saturations,
+The sprite's angle, alpha, color saturations,
 and tile subdivision are unaltered.

 ```ruby